The Mission of the Appalachian Women’s Museum is to gather, preserve, and share the stories of Southern Appalachian women past, present, and future.

 Cherokee Women of Southern Appalachia

-The Appalachian Women’s Museum is an organization governed by an all-volunteer board, that has worked to open the doors of the Monteith Farmstead in Dillsboro, North Carolina.
-In the spring of 2025, the Appalachian Women’s Museum hired the first part-time House Manager, Danielle Duffy.
+The Appalachian Women’s Museum (AWM) is an organization governed by an all-volunteer board that has worked to open the doors of the Monteith Farmstead in Dillsboro, North Carolina.
+In the spring of 2025, the AWM hired the first part-time House Manager, Danielle Duffy.
 This position will help guide the museum into the next phase as a place to collect, preserve and share the stories of Appalachian women past, present, and future.
 The AWM Board of Directors, the House Manager, interns and volunteers continue to renovate and actively plan permanent and rotating exhibits.
-We are excited to partner with community organizations such as: the Cherokee Preservation Foundation, WCU Mountain Heritage Center, WCU History Department, the County Extension Office along with major support from the Jackson County Commission, TWASA and other members of our community.
+The AWM Garden Ladies plant a victory garden on the grounds, donating the excess vegetables to the Community Table.
+We are excited to partner with community organizations such as the Mountain Heritage Center, Cherokee Preservation Foundation, WCU History Department, WATR, Jackson County Public Library, and Dogwood Crafters, along with major support from the Jackson County Commission, TWASA and the community.

 We’ve Come A Long Way!

-Since 2016, the museum has made tremendous renovations to the farmhouse that now houses the AWM exhibits.
-In 2020 we put on a new roof and were able to get running water outside.
-In 2024 plumbing was restored to the house.
-Through countless volunteer hours and continued support from private and community donations, the house is now open to the public from April through October on Saturdays,10:00 AM-2:00 PM.
+The AWM is a heritage tourism site officially formed in 2005 with the creation of the Monteith Farmstead Restoration Committee, led by Emma Wertenberger.
+In 2008, the Monteith farmstead was placed on the National Registry of Historic Places.
+Since then the museum has made tremendous renovations to the farmhouse that now houses the AWM exhibits.
+In 2020, we put on a new roof and installed running water outside.
+In 2024, plumbing was restored to the house.
+Through countless volunteer hours and continued support from private and community donations, the house is now open to the public from April through October on Saturdays, 10:00 AM-2:00 PM.